Deepender25/Readme-Architect-AI/docs/development/FOOTER_REDESIGN_COMPLETE.md

 4. **Clean, organized layout** ✅
 5. **Modern interactive design** ✅

-Your AutoDoc AI footer now matches the quality and professionalism of your application!
+Your ReadmeArchitect footer now matches the quality and professionalism of your application!

 ---